-Workflows provide you with a smart-assistant using step-by-step instructions within the application.This simplifies application navigation by providing on-screen guidance at the moment the user needs to complete a task.
+Workflows provide you smart-assistance by providing step-by-step guidance within an application.This simplifies application navigation by providing on-screen guidance at the moment the user needs to complete a task.
 It acts like a GPS that takes you on a journey to complete your day to day activities.

 Steps to Create a Workflow: